Historic and Contemporary Images of Brighton and Hove

 2019: Externally much the same but looking south rather than north (as in jgc_08_043) No 69 was the home of a number of firms of solicitors up to the late 1960s before becoming the home of the British Council for a while.
 It has been a Young People’s Centre since 1999.
 (Photographer: Ron Fitton)

-James Gray: As befitted one of the oldest Streets in the town, Ship Street had some elegant doorways to its houses some of which remain though many have gone.
+James Gray: As befits one of the oldest streets in the town, Ship Street had some elegant doorways to its houses, some of which remain though many have gone.
 Here are a few examples.
 No 7 on the west side seen at the same time as the others on this page.
 Occupied for many years by the Sussex Motor Yacht Club. jgc_08_046

 2019: Whilst looking much the same as in the original photograph, No 7 today is now an annexe of the Hotel Du Vin rather than the separate premises it once was.
 (Photographer: Ron Fitton)

-James Gray: As befitted one of the oldest Streets in the town, Ship Street had some elegant doorways to its houses, some of which remain though many have gone.
+James Gray: As befits one of the oldest streets in the town, Ship Street had some elegant doorways to its houses, some of which remain though many have gone.
 Here are a few examples.
 No. 9 west side, photographed in 1954.
 Main occupants, for the period of more than 30 years, the South Coast Dairy Company. jgc_08_047

 James Gray: The New Ship was a 17th century inn that was referred to in Goodwyn’s Rental in 1665 as “a cottage, stable & garden called the New Ship”.
 In 1741 it was used as the first coach office and a barn had been added to it by this time.
 The hotel premises shown in the photograph replaced the old inn during the course of the last century and were themselves demolished in 1933 to make way for the present Henekeys premises.